 DIVE CENTRE Located in a quiet little bay 5km from San Antonio beside a beautiful sandy beach, we are perfectly situated for access to the Cala d'Hort Marine Nature Reserve to the west and all the excellent varied diving to the north.

-When it comes to diving, we focus on safety first, offering good service and quality diving - not just words, that really is our philosophy, and we are still here 21 years and a recession later .
-Could be our sensible pricing or our friendly helpful staff.
+When it comes to diving, we focus on safety first, good service and quality diving - not just words, that really is our philosophy, and we are still here 24 years and a recession later .
+Could it be our sensible pricing or our friendly helpful staff ?
 One thing is for sure, we must be doing something right.